fkmiec/goscript/README.md

 ```

 You can specify the path to the file using the --file option.
+If you supply --name and --save options, the source file will be saved in the project for future edits.

 ```
-> $ goscript --file '/tmp/gofind.go' --name 'findItNow'
+> $ goscript --file '/tmp/gofind.go' --name 'findItNow' --save
 > $ findItNow '/home/fkmiec/.config' 'interface'
 /home/fkmiec/.config/vlc/vlc-qt-interface.conf
 ```

+NOTE: If you pass the --save option, a copy of the source file is saved in the project.
+The original file is not deleted or moved.
+Cleanup is at your discretion.

 ### Shebang